michael-kricheldorf/flare-forecast.github.io-wiki/Manage-Files-on-S3-Using-Rclone.md

 ```
 $ rclone config file
-Configuration file doesn't exist, but rclone will use this path:
+Configuration file doesn't exist, but rclone will use this path (e.g. in a MacOS computer):
-/root/.config/rclone/rclone.conf
+/Users/renato/.config/rclone/rclone.conf
 ```

 Create the configuration file there or edit the file if it already exists and add the following content: